tbl(1) — Linux manual page

 decimal separator, the rightmost digit is used for vertical

-alignment; if no digits are present, tbl centers the entry
+alignment; otherwise, tbl centers the entry within the

-within the column.
-The roff dummy character \& in an entry
+column.
+The roff dummy character \& in an entry marks the

-marks the glyph preceding it (if any) as the units place;
+glyph preceding it (if any) as the units place; if multiple

-if multiple instances occur in the data, tbl uses the
+instances occur in the data, the leftmost is used for

 If N-classified entries share a column with L or R entries,